euntak/notes-app-client/README.md

 * refactoring
 * client-deploy
 * use ssl
-* create step by step tutorial!
+* create step by step tutorial!!